Cheesy Zucchini and Basil Strata

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

-Cheesy Low-Carb Zucchini and Basil Strata would be a good side dish or main dish for any type of low-glycemic or low-carb eating plan.
-This updated version with more cheese may be a bit high in fat for the South Beach Diet, which would recommend low-fat cheese, but use less cheese if you prefer.
+This would be a good side dish or main dish for any type of low-glycemic or low-carb eating plan.
+This updated version with more cheese may be a bit high in fat for the original South Beach Diet, which would recommend low-fat cheese, but use less cheese if you prefer.
 As a main dish, I’d happily eat this for breakfast, lunch, or dinner.

 Find More Recipes Like This One: